 If you’re looking for maximum carbon reductions, we’d recommend going for the 100% renewable tariffs available from providers such as Octopus, or Ovo.

-If you’re looking for the best SEG tariff for your solar, then Social Energy (5.6p/kWh) and Octopus (5.5p/kWh) are the best rates available as of November 2020.
+If you’re looking for the best standard SEG tariff for your solar, then Octopus (15p/kWh) and Scottish Power (12p/kWh) are the best rates available as of April ‘23.

 For battery-only systems, saving the most money means charging the battery on cheap electricity, and then using that energy when the price is higher.
-This can be done on Economy-7 tariffs from most providers – however, there are two tariffs from Octopus that really make sense for this setup.
+This can be done on Economy-7 tariffs from most providers.

-If you own just an electric vehicle, then by far the best tariff available on the market is the Octopus Go tariff.
-At just 13p/kWh day rate and 5p/kWh overnight, you’ll save on your energy during the day too.
-We estimate you’ll pay around a third less on your net energy costs than on a comparable Economy-7 tariff from a big Six provider.
+If you own just an electric vehicle, then by far the best tariff available on the market are either the Intelligent Octopus or Octopus Go tariffs.
+At 41.11 p/kWh day rate and 7.5 or 9.5p/kWh respectively overnight, you’ll save on your energy during the day too.
+We estimate you’ll pay around a third less on your net energy costs than on a comparable Economy-7 tariff from a Big Six provider.

-The best tariff in this case – if you don’t own a Tesla car or a Tesla Powerwall – is likely to be the Octopus Go tariff – offering 13.8p per kWh, and 5p between 00:30 and 04:30.
-This tariff lets you charge your car and battery overnight at just 5p per kWh, which results in great cost per mile – and with solar providing energy during the day, your overall daytime use is likely to be minimal.
+The best tariff, in this case, is still likely to be the Intelligent Octopus or Octopus Go tariff – as mentioned above.
+This tariff lets you charge your car and battery overnight at the cheaper rate per kWh, which results in a great cost per mile – and with solar providing energy during the day, your overall daytime use is likely to be minimal.